The First Women Doctor in Europe

 (some of Nadezhda’s naivety came from the assumption that the rest of Europe and particularly America was much more advanced in the progression of women’s education and emancipation…she was a bit surprised to show up and realize women weren’t attending the university nor did it seem like anyone wanted in)

 Nadezhda arrives in Zurich, she informally audits classes by individual professors for two years, including work in pharmacology, obstetrics & surgery.
 She rooms in a boarding house Fluntern with Maria Kniazhnin the other woman student.
 Maria shows up in Polina Suslova’s diary in June of 1865 when she visits her sister and the chemistry lab of Aleksandr Andreevich Vergo.
+There are at least a half dozen other male russian students in the city taking classes at the university.

 She was a very hard worker, classes started at 6am and continued into the evening. “she had a quite, serious temperament with deep feelings and a thoughtful, melancholy look from somewhat deep-set brown eyes.”